 Calculate if you have enough time to visit your destination.
 Many people overload the program.
-They want to see as many places as possible in the shortest possible time, and in the end, it turns out that they spent most of the time in the car.
+They want to see as many places as possible in the shortest possible time, and in the end, it turns out that they spent most of their time in the car.
 We happened to do it too.
 Now we know how to avoid it.
-It is probably possible to see 5 national parks in 5 days, as long as you want only to drive through them.
+It is probably possible to see 5 national parks in 5 days, as long as you only want to drive through them.
 But in this way, you will not experience the true beauty of nature, and you will not visit these places truly.

 So, what type of road trip do you want to plan?
-National parks visit, camping, or hiking activities?
+National parks visits, camping, or hiking activities?
 Are you plan to do water sports like kayaking or sighting local breweries?
-Wild nature observing or cities by night with shows?
-Just answer yourself to these questions.
-What is your goal for this road trip?
-What are you interested in and wanted to experience most during this road trip?
-Make a list of sights you want to see on the way.
-Prioritize your list of dreaming activities and attractions you would like to experience during this road trip.
-It’s beneficial for packing and budget planning.
+Wild nature observation or cities by night with shows?
+Just answer these questions yourself.

-The month you travel has a huge impact on several factors, including budget and packing.
-Is your destination open this month you would like to go for a road trip?
+The month or season you travel greatly impacts several factors, including budget and packing.
+Is your destination open this month if you would like to go for a road trip?
 Is it a good time to go?
 How’s the weather there?
 Are you need additional permits or reservations for this specific time?

 Study these issues carefully.
-It may turn out that if you have a specific month for your road trip, and you can’t change dates, it is worth changing the direction of travel.
+It may turn out that if you have a specific month for your road trip and can’t change dates, it is worth changing the direction of travel.

 - The car should be prepared for the season of the year.
 You may need chains when it is snowing.
 In many places, they are required by law.

 - In spring, the level of water in rivers often rises very much.
-Some roads may be flooded and also be impassable and close.
+Some roads may be flooded and also be impassable and closed.

 - If you plan hiking or other outdoor activities, you also have to pay attention to the fact that, depending on the season, various attractions or trails are often closed due to high water levels or snow.

 Safety first of all.
-So, check if you have the necessary equipment that is a must while drive:
+So, check if you have the necessary equipment that is a must while driving:

-- check whether the car is technically sound, bring your car to a mechanic for an inspection.
+- check whether the car is technically sound, and bring your car to a mechanic for an inspection,

 - whether you have valid insurance and roadside assistance,